tekkaonigiri/tr-autonomy-1-tekkaonigiri/README.md

 git clone https://github.com/Triton-Robotics-Training/TR-CV-1.git
 ```
 Next you have to build the packages.
 Source the root setup file from your ros installation (typically in `/opt/ros/humble/setup.bash`) in the shell you are building in.
-Then at the root of this workspace, run `colcon build`, this generates an overlay with your packages.
+Then at the root of this workspace, first isntall any necessary dependencies using [rosdep](https://docs.ros.org/en/humble/Tutorials/Intermediate/Rosdep.html), then run `colcon build`.
+This generates an overlay with your packages.
 You then have to open a new terminal, navigate to your workspace directory, and `source install/setup.bash` to source your overlay.
 This set of commands commands are run every time you setup a new package.
 [Reference](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html)
 ```
 cd ..
 source /opt/ros/humble/setup.bash
-colcon build
+rosdep install -i --from-path src --rosdistro humble -y colcon build
 OPEN_NEW_TERMINAL
 cd training_ws